 This violin is suitable for a professional player or an advanced student with smaller hands who wants to play faster and easier than they can with a standard width neck.
 A narrower neck makes playing double-stops much easier, and reduces stress and tension in your left hand.
 If this appeals to you, then you really should compare this violin with your current violin to feel the difference.
 It is a rare opportunity to get a great sounding violin with a narrower neck!

 The violin does not have a maker's label.
 The only label reads "Trefflé Gervais Boston Mass.
 Repaired 1917."
 Trefflé Gervais was a well-known violin maker and repair person in Boston.
-Although the maker cannot be identified, the violin bears characteristics of being made by the Gütter family (Johann Gottlob or Georg Adam) in the the early 19th century.

 The tone woods and workmanship are outstanding.
 The one-piece back is simply gorgeous, and was carefully carved from nicely flamed maple.
 The ribs are planed from similar maple.
 The 2-piece top is made from spruce with a very narrow grain in the center and widening toward the flanks.
 The original light brown varnish is highly transparent, and was carefully and artistically applied over a golden ground.
 The beauty of this violin is enhanced by the wear in the original varnish which displays its authentic antique character.